When political transitions work: Reconciliation as interdependence by Fanie du Toit (Oxford University Press)

 In today’s South Africa, it is brave — or foolhardy — to write a book arguing that this country’s transition to democracy was a success.
 Although the argument is not fashionable, it deserves serious attention.

 It is now common to dismiss the transition to democracy as a failure or, worse, a betrayal, just as it was once common to hail it as a miracle.
+But, although the process that ended apartheid is the subject of many heated words, careful analysis is much scarcer.

 Fanie du Toit, a former director of the Institute for Justice and Reconciliation, who has been working for the United Nations Development Programme in Iraq, seeks in this book, When Political Transitions Work: Reconciliation as Interdependence, to provide that analysis, but also to wade into the argument.
 His book has two goals: to defend the transition against claims that it failed to achieve reconciliation and to contribute to a (mostly academic) discussion of how societies at war with themselves can find a kind of peace.